BEG - Belgrade

 Belgrade gets this mostly right

 Compared to many airports in the region, Belgrade has done a decent job of organizing taxi transport.
-The zone-based pricing system at the official rank means you know roughly what you will pay before getting in.
+The fixed-price voucher system at the official rank means you know exactly what you will pay before getting in — you collect a voucher from an e-kiosk in the terminal and the driver may not charge more than it says.
 This makes the taxi-vs-transfer decision less about avoiding scams and more about convenience and personal preference.

 The taxi experience

-Walk out of arrivals, turn right, and find the taxi rank.
-There is a board showing prices by zone.
+Collect your voucher from one of the four e-kiosks in the terminal (three in baggage claim, one in the passenger lounge), then walk out of arrivals, turn right, and find the taxi rank.
+There is also a board showing prices by zone.
 An attendant may help assign you to the next car.
 The ride is straightforward - most drivers know the city well and will use the highway or the city roads depending on traffic.

 Potential issues: not all drivers speak English well, card payment is hit-or-miss (have cash ready), and the cars vary in condition from new to well-worn.
 If you have a specific address that is hard to find, showing it on your phone map helps.